 However, quitting does not preclude filing a harassment lawsuit or a charge with the Equal Employment Opportunity Commission (EEOC) for violations of employment rights.

 Complaining About Sexual Harassment

 Lambui’s experiences may make employees think twice about complaining about sexual harassment after quitting, but many are also afraid to complain while still on the job.
-Employees may fear retaliation, such as failed promotions or unsatisfactory job evaluations or even termination.
-These actions can jeopardize a career and often prevent those who experience sexual harassment from speaking out.
+Employees may fear retaliation such as failed promotions or unsatisfactory job evaluations or even termination.
+These actions can jeopardize a career and often prevent those who experience workplace harassment from speaking out.

 Filing a Charge With the EEOC

 Even if an employer refuses to hear an employee complain about sexual harassment after quitting, the employee can still file a charge with the state employment rights offices or with the EEOC.
 The EEOC is a federal agency responsible for enforcing Title VII of the Civil Rights Act.